Harleen Deol

 Harleen Kaur Deol (born 21 June 1998) is an Indian international cricketer.
-She plays for the India women's national cricket team as an attacking right-hand batter who occasionally bowls right arm leg spin.
-Deol represents Himachal Pradesh in domestic cricket and plays for Gujarat Giants in the Women's Premier League.
+She plays for the Indian women's national team as a right-handed batter who occasionally bowls right-arm leg spin.
+Deol represents Himachal Pradesh in domestic cricket and UP Warriorz in the Women's Premier League.
 She was part of the Indian team that won the 2025 Women's Cricket World Cup.